thecharlieblake/snowflake/README.md

 Our code builds upon that written for *NerveNet: Learning Structured Policy with Graph Neural Networks* by Wang et al., 2018.

-## Note on Anonymisation

-Best efforts have been made to remove the names
-(and other identifying information) of the authors from the code.
-The original codebase also contained names of those authors, which we have also removed.

 ## Build

 To set up Snowflake, we recommend the use of the docker scripts contained here.